 - CPS says schools are not yet on official Heat Watches but are recommending steps to take while temperatures are high.
 Meanwhile the district recommends drawing shades in rooms to keep out sunlight, turning off overhead lights, moving classes to cooler rooms and lower-level rooms when possible, keeping air circulating by opening windows (at those sides of the building not in direct sun exposure) or doors and using fans

 - Lincoln Park High School parent reports a recorded call from LPHS Monday night letting us know students could use the water fountains and wear light-colored, loose clothing as long as it did not violate school dress code — in which case they would be fined.

 @bylaurenfitz My daughter's school had classrooms at 80 degrees as of 7 am.
-This is WITH CPS-provided A/C which is obvs of quest value.— JMOChicago (@JMOChicago) September 10, 2013
+This is WITH CPS-provided A/C which is obvs of quest value.— Big Data Energy (@JMOChicago) September 10, 2013

 @bylaurenfitz I hate that I have to send my boys....— WindyCity🌱Ⓥ🌎 (@WindyCity03) September 10, 2013